Samuel Bastien powers Standard Liege past Cercle Brugge | Goal.com

 “First match and first victory.
 The Rouches family together from near and far.
 We continue,” he tweeted.

-Born in Meux to Congolese parents, the 23-year-old midfielder is eligible to represent DR Congo at the senior level despite featuring for Belgium at the U19 and U21 levels.
-He joined the Belgian outfit from Serie A outfit Chievo Verona on August 26, 2016.
+Born in Meux to Congolese parents, the 23-year-old midfielder is eligible to represent DR Congo at senior level despite featuring for Belgium at U19 and U21 levels.
+He joined the Belgian outfit from Serie A side Chievo Verona on August 26, 2016.